oasis-tcs/openc2-jadn/jadn-v1.1.md

     Informally, essential means that if data can be removed from a message without affecting its meaning, then it is not essential.
-    Formally, information theory quantifies the entropy (novelty, or news value) of a message in bits, excluding data that is insignificant (of no interest) or redundant with what is known *a priori*.
+    Formally, information theory quantifies the entropy (novelty, or news value) of a message in bits, excluding data that is insignificant or is redundant with what is known *a priori*.
-    The information content of a message is no greater than the smallest data value that accurately represents it.
+    The information content of a message can be no greater than the smallest data value that accurately represents it.

 * **Information Model**:
     An abstract schema that defines the meaning, structure and value constraints of information used in